node-organic/node-organic/docs/README.md

 ## [Reactions](./Reactions.md)

-In standard naming convesions Reactions are implementations of functions with optional callback support.
+In standard naming conventions Reactions are implementations of functions with optional callback support.

 Reactions are operations performed over a chemical solution (one or more chemicals).
 Reactions take the form: